-If you would like to install Matlab on your own machine, please fill out this form and we will contact you with details of how to do the installation.
+If you are affiliated with the Statistics Department and either do not want to create a Mathworks account or more generally would like help installing Matlab on your own machine, please fill out this form and we will contact you with details of how to do the installation.
 If you do not qualify (e.g., if you are a visitor), but want to purchase Matlab personally, you'll need to contact Mathworks directly.

 Note that if your computer is maintained by the SCF, it will already have Matlab available to you.
 Additionally, all SCF servers and lab machines have Matlab installed and available for your use.